 Course Learning Outcomes:

-- Students to demonstrate knowledge of relevant analytic methods, and to recognize and apply quantitative algorithms, techniques and interpret results.
+- Students to demonstrate knowledge of relevant analytic methods and to recognize and apply quantitative algorithms and techniques and interpret results.

 - Students to demonstrate strategic thinking skills, combined with a solid technical foundation in data and model-driven decision-making.

 - Students to develop the ability to apply critical and analytical methods to formulate and solve science, engineering, medical, and business problems.